EQAR/deqar-docs/docs/quick_start_guide.md

 ### Perform your First Submission

-> - To perform your first submission—whether through the manual upload, CSV or API—we strongly encourage every agency to use the Sandbox.
+> - To perform your first submission—whether through the manual upload, CSV or API—we strongly encourage every agency to use the test environment, i.e. the [Sandbox](https://admin.sandbox.deqar.eu/).
 >
+> - Once you do the first test upload through the Sandbox, please check whether the test reports are red flagged through using the filter “Flags” in the section “Reports”.
+Should that be the case, at the bottom of the page, press “Show info” and read the note on the reasons.
+Please alter the upload accordingly.
+>
+> - If the system ingests your files and there are no red flagged reports, please proceed with uploading your reports through the real live environment.
+>
-> - When you are ready to submit to the live site, please contact the EQAR secretariat at: [deqar@eqar.eu](mailto:deqar@eqar.eu).
+> - In case of doubt, please contact the EQAR secretariat at: [deqar@eqar.eu](mailto:deqar@eqar.eu).
 This will allow us to check your proposed data (particularly if submitted as a CSV), walk you through the submission process one last time and double check your results.

 ## DEQAR in the Longer Term